For South Sudan mothers, COVID-19 shook a fragile foundation

-With COVID-19 came the shrinking of humanitarian aid, a lifeline for many in South Sudan, as faraway donors turned attention and funding toward their own citizens instead.
-Closed borders cut off imports, and the oil sector on which the economy largely relies was hit hard by a crash in global prices.
+With COVID-19 came the shrinking of humanitarian aid, a lifeline for many South Sudanese, as faraway donors turned attention and funding toward their own citizens.
+Closed borders cut off imports, and the oil sector on which the economy largely relies was hit by a crash in global prices.
 A lockdown wiped out the informal, untaxed labor and other work that many South Sudanese relied on for their daily meal.

 This story is part of a yearlong series on how the pandemic is impacting women in Africa, most acutely in the least developed countries.
 AP’s series is funded by the European Journalism Centre’s European Development Journalism Grants program, which is supported by the Bill & Melinda Gates Foundation.
 AP is responsible for all content.

 The pandemic has only exacerbated South Sudan’s widespread hunger.
 As the country marks a decade of independence this month, the United Nations warns that are “more children in need of urgent humanitarian assistance than ever before.”
 Over 1 million are expected to face acute malnutrition this year, and the county has the highest proportion of out-of-school children worldwide.